LXShades/LXCommonMultiplayer/README.md

 * Pre-made examples that can be easily built upon

 This package also includes [Mirror](https://github.com/vis2k/Mirror)-specific features using a [custom Mirror fork](https://github.com/LXShades/Mirror):
-* (WIP - I can't remember if this works lol) **Predictive object spawning** enabling clients to produce networked objects before the server knows they exist.
+* **Predictive object spawning** enabling clients to produce networked objects before the server knows they exist.
-* More WIP.
+* Possibly more I haven't touched most of this stuff in a long time lol

 ## Goals
 These tools are designed to accelerate iterative multiplayer development in Unity.
 It recognises the need for: